NiagaraDeveloperAlliance/bmaps/README.md

 - icon: 配置中心点坐标处的图标，类似`/ord/file:^tridium.png`
 - show3D: if true (default) show 3d map
-- showAlarmIcon, if true (default) widget will automatically subscribe all points that is related, this might slow performance if there are a lot of points. if false, user will not be able to see icon changes in the map(for performance)
+- showAlarmIcon, if true (default) widget will automatically subscribe all points that is related, this might slow performance if there are a lot of points. if false, user will not be able to see icon changes in the map, but subscriber will only subscribe corresponding points when the user clicks a marker

 ## Original Author